jcberthon/unifi-docker/README.md

 `--memory 2048m`).
 Our current approach is that the JVM process could use up to half of the container allowed max memory, the other half can be used by the MongoDB database.
-Not that for a home usage (one AP and one switch), the memory usage of the container did not exceed 600MB with the current 5.5 branch.
+Not that for a home usage (one AP and one switch), the memory usage of the container did not exceed 600MB with the current 5.6 branch.

 I haven't tried running it on devices with less than 1GB.
 But on devices with 1GB of RAM or less, you should make sure that the Java process can allocate up to 512MB heap.
 This means, you will need to set the maximum heap size manually to 512.

 In addition, it is recommended to limit the memory of the complete container.
-E.g. if you have 1GB RAM, limit the memory to 768MB so your system (kernel, etc.) always so breathing room.
+E.g. if you have 1GB RAM, limit the memory to 768MB so your system (kernel, etc.) always have some breathing room.
 And with this setting, there is still enough memory for MongoDB.

 Example with limits to 768MB memory: